-Schools will be notified of any changes to this scheme, via the Schools Extranet, and a full copy will be placed on the Schools Extranet.
+Schools will be notified of any changes to this scheme, via Best Brent, and a full copy will be placed on Best Brent.

-In addition, this scheme will be published on the council's website which is accessible to the general public together with a statement stating the date the revised scheme comes into force.
+In addition, this scheme will be published on the LA's website which is accessible to the general public together with a statement stating the date the revised scheme comes into force.